tsnellgrove/dark_castle3/doc/to_do.md

 *** future story / puzzle ideas ***
+- at some point, perhaps Burt must knight the loyal hedgehog ?
 - meet the wizard from Enchanter who is searching for a scroll
 - puzzle based on 4 weights to weigh 40 lbs math puzzle